swu1337/trainingfactory/README.md

 ``C:\wamp64\www``
 ``C:\xampp\htdocs\``

-- Open your command line and execute the following:
+- Open your command line and execute the following for cloning from the repository:

 ``git clone https://github.com/swu1337/trainingfactory.git``